 “But then the economy dived, the oil patch companies started laying people off, and by the time we realized how it was affecting us the phone had stopped ringing.”

-Scaling down and levelling up
+Scaling down and leveling up

-When it was time to detach from the partnership, Park Lane went back home, to the two bay shop on the rural acreage outside Edmonton.
+When it was time to detach from the partnership, Park Lane went back home, to the two-bay shop on the rural acreage outside Edmonton.

 “It was scary at first wondering what would happen to our commercial clients,” says Ann.
 “Would they deal with a mom and pop operation, or was what they really wanted office people, lots of trucks and people in uniforms?”